Visuals3D/vis3d/README.md

 npm run generate:schema
 ```

-### Public Folder

-The Service provides a public folder which will be copied into the typescript compile folder to be useable in production.

 ### Unit Testing

 Simple Typescript Unit testing is implemented via mocha and chai.
 The tests have to be written inside the **tests** folder in files with names like *.test.ts.
 The tests can be run like so: